MicrosoftDocs/iis-docs/iis/publish/using-web-deploy/powershell-scripts-for-automating-web-deploy-setup.md

 What this does:

 The script creates a user and site for non-admin publishing and saves the publish profile information in a file on the desktop.
-More specifically, it creates a site called WDeploySite with physical site root at %systemdrive%\inetpub\WDeploySite.
+More specifically, it creates a site called WDeploySite with physical site root at `%systemdrive%\inetpub\WDeploySite`.
 The site will have a matching application pool, WDeployAppPool, and will be assigned to port 8080 by default (or the next available port if another site is using 8080).
 The script also creates a non-administrator local Windows user called WDeploySiteuser and grants that user Full Control ACLs on the WDeploySite folder and IIS Manager Permissions to the site.
 The settings information is saved to the desktop in a file called WDeploy.PublishSettings - this file may be consumed by WebMatrix (or potentially Visual Studio) for publishing to the site.
 This profile does NOT contain any database publishing information at this point.

 #### Enable Web Deploy Publishing for any Site and User using the SetupSiteForPublish script: